cvmfs/doc-cvmfs/cpt-releasenotes.rst

 ----------------

 The new CernVM-FS Gateway Services allow for distributed server deployments.
-This can be used for multi-tenant repositories, where every tentant takes ownership of a specific repository subtree.
-It can also be used to paralellize publishing of content if the different change sets are limited to a specific subtree.
+This can be used for multi-tenant repositories, where every tenant takes ownership of a specific repository subtree.
+It can also be used to parallelize publishing of content if the different change sets are limited to a specific subtree.